Spaier/Spaier.Recaptcha/README.md

         }
 ```

-reCAPTCHA's response should be passed in HTTP header with specified key or `g-recaptcha-response`.
+reCAPTCHA's response should be passed in HTTP header with the specified key or `g-recaptcha-response`.

-reCAPTCHA's configuration key should be passed in HTTP header with specified key or `g-recaptcha-type`
+reCAPTCHA's configuration key should be passed in HTTP header with the specified key or `g-recaptcha-type`
 if there's more than one configuration in store or specified in attribute.

 ## License